 Yes, you can use polyurethane, but I think it takes away the patina of the piece when you do.
 I highly suggest using the wax – clear or dark whatever your preference.
 The only place I would use poly maybe, is on a kitchen table that gets lots of wear.
 Even here – wax has its benefits as you won’t get water rings from glasses on the wax like you can on a polyurethane finish.
 With the soft paste wax, the rings evaporate or can be easily removed with a simple buffing.
 If you want to use poly –make sure it is a non-yellowing one.
 Polycrylic is a good brand.
-Ce Ce Caldwell’s sells one also.
+Ce Ce Caldwell’s and Annie Sloan both sell one.

 What is so great about using chalk paint over regular paint?
 If you are mixing it into latex anyway– why bother?
 Isn’t it still just latex paint?

 It is latex paint, but one with a porous bonding agent added.
 I would never use chalk paint to paint walls, trim, and the doors in my home.
 But I will always consider using it on furniture from now on.
 It gives painted pieces a more professional factory look.
 Smooth and glossy – not rubbery feeling like a latex finish provides.
 The wax and the way it absorbs into the paint – looks beautiful and adds a rich patina even to modern pieces that are not distressed.
-The non-sanded grout, Plaster of Paris, or Calcium Carbonate act as a bonding agents, but also give the latex paint a more porous feel that accepts the wax.
+The Plaster of Paris, Calcium Carbonate, or non-sanded grout, act as a bonding agent, but also give the latex paint a more porous feel when dry that accepts the wax.
 You can wax over regular latex paint, but it will not look or have the same smoothness that chalk paint will when waxed.

 Do you use a cloth or brush to wax?

-I use old t-shirts or flannel shirts to apply and buff the wax.
+I use old well worn t-shirts or flannel shirts to apply and buff the wax.
+Don’t use new unwashed t-shirts or you may end up with lots of lint on your piece.
 Recently I painted a piece with lots of nooks and crannies.
 I used a small paint brush to get into and remove wax in those areas.
 I would like to try a waxing brush, but to be honest – the t-shirts work fine for me.